Visitor and Use Policies

 In the Archives and Special Collections Reading Room

 Materials from the Rare Book Collection and the Museum Archives are studied in the archives and the Special Collections Reading Room, located in the Ingalls Library, under the supervision of library staff.
 For a complete overview of applicable policies and procedures, please consult the library’s Guidelines on Studying Rare and Archives Collection Materials.

 In the Museum Archives

 - The museum archivist determines the collections that are available.
 Some archival collections are restricted or permanently closed to researchers.

 - Researchers must request collections using call slips provided.
-Archives staff retrieve materials as needed and available.
+Staff retrieve materials as needed and available.

 - Researchers may use one box of records or one folder of oversized material at a time.
-Please return material to reference or circulation staff before requesting another box or folder.
+Please return material to the Special Collections Reading Room attendant before requesting another box or folder.

 - Do NOT mark pages, use Post-it Notes, or write on archival materials.

 - Researchers must use pencil for taking notes.